diffplug/gitfromscratch/manuscript/time-travel/patch/patch.md

 ## Inferring a recipe

-Applying the recipe is pretty easy, but where does it come from?
+Applying the recipe is usually easy, but where does it come from?
 Well, let's take a look at each of the before and afters above, and use that to create a diff.

 | Before                                        | After                                       | Diff                                       |
 |--                                             | --                                          | --                                         |